suvdzul/Reproduce-RNN-paper/REPRO_LOG.md

 Each admission record is associated with 1 or more ICD-9 diagnoses codes, in total there were 5280351 diagnoses codes billed for the 21894 admission records in our cohort.
 After assigning the ICD-9 codes into their corresponding groups as per the 20 categories listed in Table 2 of Section 3.4 in the Supplementary Info, there were 306094 billings by ICD-9 code group.
 Then I aggregated the ICD-9 code groups for each admission record, by max occurence (so one billing max per admission for each code group), I had 158974 unique billings for 21892 admission records.

+**Covariates**
 For inputevents, I originally had 1449459 records for the cohort.
 The following exclusions were applied:
 - exclude records that are 48h after admission - 860522 records
 - exclude N/A starttime - none
 - exclude N/A amount - none

 After the exclusions were applied I had 588937 records, which was then aggregated by averaging or summing for each variable, for each time step, for each stay.
 After aggregation, there were a total of 494627 observations for the cohort of 21894 admissions.

+For outputevents, I originally had  records for the cohort.
+The following exclusions were applied:
+- exclude records that are 48h after admission - 786978 records
+- exclude N/A charttime - none
+- exclude N/A value - none

+After the exclusions were applied I had 1290736 records, which was then aggregated by averaging or summing for each variable, for each time step, for each stay.
+After aggregation, there were a total of  observations for the cohort of 21894 admissions.

 ## Conclusion(s) regarding reproducibility